 As the snow starts to fall and the stars light up, the Valley transforms into a magical wonderland.
 And if you want to explore it, here are our picks for 10 great adventures:

 Yes, you can cat ski in the East.
-On mornings after a hefty dump, Sugarbush’s “Lincoln Limo” snow cat ferries 12 advanced skiers and riders to the mountain’s best snow, well before the lifts start to turn.
+Starting Dec.
+21, 2019 on mornings after a hefty dump, Sugarbush’s “Lincoln Limo” snow cat ferries 12 advanced skiers and riders to the mountain’s best snow, well before the lifts start to turn.
 You’ll get first tracks as you fly through the fresh powder and across uncarved corduroy.

 The guided tours may go to Heaven’s Gate, the top of North Lynx, into the Slide Brook Wilderness Area or elsewhere.
 While the group’s speed and route determines the number of runs, most passengers get at least three runs in before the tour’s end.
 Rides cost $85 per person, are by reservation only and leave from the base of Lincoln Peak at 6:30 a.m.